redruin1/factorio-draftsman/docs/source/handbook/overview/blueprints.rst

 .. code-block:: python

-    blueprint.entities[0].name = "substation" # DraftsmanError: cannot modify when in blueprint
+    blueprint.entities[0].name = "substation" # DraftsmanError: cannot modify when in an EntityCollection

 Note however that not all attributes are like this, and most can still be modified when placed inside a blueprint; only an important, select few are restricted in this way.
 A complete list of all attributes that are 'guarded' like this and their reasons are provided below: